seek-oss/koala/CONTRIBUTING.md

 Hi there, thanks for checking out our repo!

-**seek-datadog-custom-metrics** defines a common interface for sending Datadog custom metrics from Node.js runtime environments.
+**seek-koala** is a collection of Koa add-ons.
-It's a general-purpose package, so third-party contributions are more than welcome.
+It prescribes SEEK conventions but is otherwise a general-purpose package, so third-party contributions are more than welcome.

 SEEKers: this repo is public,
 so don't commit or post anything that isn't ready for the entire world to see.